SE-ML/se-ml.github.io/_best_practices/03-shemas.md

 Next to helping code reuse, quality can also be improved through this.
 For instance, having a required `explanation` field could coerce colleagues into considering more explainable approaches.

-Additionally, the mostly stable schemas can prevent the unnecessary overhead of deciding the appropriate schemas for each new ML service.
-It can also help avoid mistakes coming from small differences between inference function outputs, such as mistaking `log_probability` for a `probability` percentage.
+Additionally, the refined, mostly stable schemas can prevent the unnecessary overhead of deciding the appropriate interface for each new ML service.
+It can also help avoid mistakes coming from slight differences between inference function outputs, such as mistaking `log_probability` for `probability` or `odds`.